IBM/event-automation/_eem_11.1/05-Describe-Publish/02-managing-topics.md

 ### Event information

 The event information provides details to help consume the events from the topic.
-- **Upload Schema:** you can provide an Avro Schema in JavaScript Object Notation (JSON) document format.
-Checks  are made to ensure valid JSON and valid Avro schemas have been uploaded.
-If a valid file has been uploaded, a code snippet preview of the schema is displayed.
-If the formatting is incorrect, the schema is not saved with a validation failure.
+- **Upload Schema:** You can provide an Avro schema in JavaScript Object Notation (JSON) format that describes the structure of the messages in your topic.
+Checks are made to ensure a valid Avro schema has been uploaded.
+If a valid file has been uploaded, a preview of the schema is displayed.
+If the schema is invalid, a validation failure is displayed and the schema is not saved.
+When consuming events in Avro binary or Avro JSON format from the topic, you can use an option that contains the [schema filtering control](../option-controls#schema-filter) to filter out any events that do not match the schema.

     **Note:** The schema must also be saved as a `.avsc` or `.avro` file.
 Invalid file formats will not be saved when uploaded, and the topic will not have a schema.
-- **Schema description:** you can add detailed information about the schema.
+- **Schema description:** You can add detailed information about the schema.
-- **Sample messages:** you can provide examples of the messages that are emitted by the event source.
-In addition, if the event source does not follow an Avro schema, you can use the sample messages field.
-The sample messages will then be used to infer the schema of messages sent on the topic.
+- **Sample messages:** You can provide examples of the messages that are emitted by the event source.
 The sample messages do not follow a required format.
 You can use this to document to check how the sample messages are structured.

 ## ![Event Endpoint Management 11.1.1 icon]({{ 'images' | relative_url }}/11.1.1.svg "In Event Endpoint Management 11.1.1 and later") Creating an option
 {: #create_option}